liuchunchi/draft-liu-nasr-requirements/draft-liu-nasr-requirements.md

 ## Requirement 2: Attributes of a network element {#reqattributes}

 The identity of a subject should be defined by the attributes (or claims) it owns.
-Attribute-defined identity is a paradigm widely accepted in SCIM {{RFC7643}}, OAuth {{RFC7519}}, SAML {{SAML2}}, etc. POT proof should reflect the identity and associated attributes, such as element type, security level, security capability it has, remote-attestated or not, vendor, deployed geolocation, current timestamp, path it is on, hop index on the path etc.
+Attribute-defined identity is a paradigm widely accepted in SCIM {{RFC7643}}, OAuth {{RFC7519}}, SAML {{SAML2}}, etc. POT proof should reflect the identity and associated attributes, such as element type, security level, security capability it has, remote-attested or not, vendor, deployed geolocation, current timestamp, path it is on, hop index on the path etc.

 Such attributes/claims/attestation results can reuse existing specifications, for example {{-RATSEAT}}, {{-RATSRES}} in RATS WG.
 Some existing claims that we can reuse:

-    hwmodel
+  - hwmodel (Hardware Model)
-    hwversion
+  - hwversion (Hardware Version)
-    swname
+  - swname (Software Name )
-    swversion
+  - swversion (Software Version)
-    location
+  - location (location)

 Some new claim extensions can be made: